 The entrance/exit at the southern end of the Orcem Site boundary, as shown in Figure 2-5, would be used by traffic dedicated to hauling small amounts of raw materials by truck into the on-site raw material storage areas.
 It would not be used by customer traffic.
 A dedicated entrance located south of the office building would accommodate a flow of customers and staff separate from the flow of trucks headed to the outload facility.
 These vehicles would move in a northerly direction and exit the site through the gate located at the northern site boundary.
 Parking for customers and employees would be provided at both the office building and at the north end of the Processing Mill and Filter Buildings.
 A total of 20 parking spaces would be provided on the Orcem Site.
-The adjoining VMT parking lot will have 40 additional spaces for shared use with Orcem, bringing the total available parking to 60 spaces.
+Additional parking of up to 40 spaces will be made available in the adjoining VMT parking lot for shared use with Orcem (bringing the total available parking to 60 spaces).
 A parking agreement allowing Orcem employees to park on the VMT site will be recorded.